znotdead/notes/content/car/hk_lamma_island.md

 **Our Time:** 3.5-4 hours
 **Date:** 9 Aug 2015

 **Condition:** All time concrete road but sometime parts in mountains there is tiles and not very comfortable with baby in stroller but empty one not difficult.
-Better is baby can walk himself at the end of trail through mountains.
+Better is baby can walk himself after Beach of trail through mountains as some part of road is rough.

 **Notes:**
 A lot open spaces so umbrella from sun can be useful.